apify/.github/README.md

 # .github

-Repository to define an organization (or team) wide Github Actions workflows that are performed by the https://probot.github.io/apps/organization-workflows/
+Repository to define an organization (or team) wide Github Actions workflows.